-- Stage 1 The 12mECL is calculated as the portion of LTECL that represents the ECL resulting from default events on a financial instrument that are possible within the 12 months after the reporting date.
+- Stage 1: The 12mECL is calculated as the portion of LTECL that represents the ECL resulting from default events on a financial instrument that are possible within the 12 months after the reporting date.
 The Bank calculates the 12mECL allowance based on the expectation of a default occurring in the 12 months following the reporting date.
-These expected 12-months default probabilities are applied to a forecast EAD and multiplied by the expected LGD and discounted by an approximation to the original EIR. - Stage 2 When a loan has shown a significant increase in credit risk since origination, the Bank records an allowance for the LTECL.
+These expected 12-months default probabilities are applied to a forecast EAD and multiplied by the expected LGD and discounted by an approximation to the original EIR. - Stage 2: When a loan has shown a significant increase in credit risk since origination, the Bank records an allowance for the LTECL.
 The mechanics are similar to those explained on stage 1 assets, including the use of multiple scenarios, but PDs and LGDs are estimated over the lifetime of the instrument.
-The expected cash shortfalls are discounted by an approximation to the original EIR.
+The expected cash shortfalls are discounted by an approximation to the original EIR. - Stage 3 : For loans considered credit-impaired (as defined in note 3.3.3(a)), the Bank recognises the lifetime expected credit losses for these loans.
+The method is similar to that for Stage 2 assets, with the PD set at 100%.